nabilrahim/nabilrahim/README.md

 - 👋 Hi, I’m @nabilrahim
 - 👀 I’m interested in Big Data
-- 🌱 I’m currently learning data analytics & python
+- 🌱 I’m currently a beginner in learning data analytics, data engineering & python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn more on Big Data framework
 - 📫 How to reach me ... email m.nabilrahim@gmail.com

 <!---